adnammit/notes/csharp.md

 ## dotnet
 * dotnet is somewhere between csc and msbuild -- a command line-only tool that can build projects and solutions
+* dotnet runs on .NET Core and calls Roslyn accordingly
-* TODO would csc vs dotnet be the different compilation approaches for unmanaged and managed code?
+* TODO compilation approaches for unmanaged and managed code

 # Language Basics